Who’s who in the Muppets? A Muppet character and cast guide - TheNewsTrace

 Beaker

 Are you able to hear his voice simply from the image?
-Beaker is Bunsen’s near-mute and accident-prone lab companion, who typically bears the brunt from Bunsen’s failed experiments.
+Beaker is Bunsen’s near-mute and accident-prone lab associate, who usually bears the brunt from Bunsen’s failed experiments.
 Matching his fearful face, he solely talks in high-pitched “mee mees”.

 Carried out by Richard Hunt (1977–1991), Steve Whitmire (1992–2016), David Rudman (2017–current)